 Each Paths to Knowledge (Paths) course is unique, asking students to consider different interdisciplinary topics from many angles.

-Spring 2021 HONR 100: Paths to Knowledge courses will address:
+Fall 2022 HONR 100: Paths to Knowledge course will address: Theories, Isms, and Folderol

 Theories are the fundamental construct of academic activity, and despite the conventional notion, most of us do not know what, exactly, theory is.
 What makes a theory a theory?
 Why are theories used?
 To what extent do theories help us mis/understand the world?
 Despite the conventional notion that theory is impractical, it guides the activity of most academic research, knowledge production, and disciplinary pursuits, and then filters out into public consciousness, influencing the way people think and live.
 This course will begin with the examination of three specific theories such as postmodernism, Marxism, feminism, and pragmatism, socialism, critical theory, or capitalism.
 Students will explore the origins, key characteristics, and applications of these theories to various disciplines in the humanities, liberal arts, and professional fields.
 Students will gain the skill a capacity to work with, apply, and deconstruct complex issues using theories, and as such, this course would be of particular interest and use to students considering graduate school.